SethKoren/starter-academic/content/TCPOY/_index.md

 This is a starkly different picture of life and of the universe than anyone had before the scientific revolution.
 Not only is this an absolutely amazing amount of progress for us to have made in just a few hundred years, but---to me, at least---this serves as reason to be skeptical of worldviews from such times.

-## Right on, baby, right on
+## How we got here

 The closest I come to grasping the enormity of the world is when I'm learning about how things have come to be.
-This page is dedicated to that study.
 I'll use the term 'the historical sciences', which I don't think has found widespread use but I think correctly expresses my interest here.
 The historical sciences are really a particular cross-section of many disciplines, constituting those parts aimed at understanding not particularly how things work or how they are, but how they developed.
 But of course the study of the other aspects of these sciences is crucial for unveiling their history as well.